 - Cold calling;

-- Then there’s the new media methods, known as digital or online marketing, which include:
+Then there’s digital or online marketing, which includes:

 - Search engine optimisation (SEO);